aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

 .. option:: neuronx-cc <command> [parameters]

-Common parameters for the Neuron CLI:

-- :option:`--verbose <level>`: Specify the level of output produced by the compiler.
-(Default: ``warning``)

-  Valid values:

-  - ``info``: Informational messages regarding the progress of model compilation (written to stdout).
-  - ``warning``: Diagnostic messages that report model code that is not inherently erroneous but may be risky or suggest there may have been an error (written to stderr).
-  - ``error``: The compiler detected a condition causing it not complete the compilation successfully (written to stderr).
-  - ``critical``: The compiler encountered an unrecoverable error terminates immediately (written to stderr).
-  - ``debug``: Extensive information regarding the compiler's internal execution phases (written to stdout).

-- :option:`--help`: Display a usage message of compiler options.
-    Use :option:`neuronx-cc <command> --help` for information on a specific command.

 Available Commands:
 ~~~~~~~~~~~~~~~~~~~~~~~

 -  :option:`compile`
 -  :option:`list-operators`

+Common parameters for the Neuron CLI:

+- :option:`--help`: Display a usage message of compiler options.
+    Use :option:`neuronx-cc <command> --help` for information on a specific command.

 .. _neuronx-cc-compile: